JeffreyGaydos/bandcamp-rss-feeds/README.md

 # bandcamp-rss-feeds
-A repo that generates personalized RSS feeds pointing to Bandcamp featuring aggregated updates on releases from those you are following, Wishlist updates, following updates and Collection updates (purchases), all compounded daily into 1 RSS feed with a summary of daily updates.
+A repo that generates personalized RSS feeds pointing to Bandcamp featuring releases from those you are following, wishlist updates, following updates and collection updates (purchases), all compounded daily into 1 RSS feed summary.

 # Setup
 This generator looks at bandcamp users listed in the `users.ssf`, with the following format: